By using this site, you agree to the Privacy Policy and Terms of Use.

 The risk that emerges from incorrect or erroneous information is known as information risk.

-For long-term investors, inadequate information can also lead to poor judgments.
+For long-term investors, inadequate information can also lead to poor judgements.

 Due to a lack of knowledge, many investors continue to invest in low-quality or ill-fitting mutual funds for years.